Ten Thousand Villages: Artisan partners

-Ten Thousand Villages encourages artisans to employ production methods that are environmentally sustainable and to use recycled and natural materials whenever possible.
+Ten Thousand Villages encourages artisans to employ environmentally sustainable productions methods and to use recycled and natural materials whenever possible.

-Ten Thousand Villages establishes long-term trade relationships with groups that work with craftspeople who are in need of work and who produce crafts that are more likely to be sold in North America.
+Ten Thousand Villages establishes long-term trade relationships with groups that work with craftspeople who need work and who produce crafts that are likely to be sold in North America.
 Most of these groups are found in Asia, Africa, Latin America and the Middle East.
 The company often selects artisan partners that provide training and employment to those who have virtually no chance of securing employment in the mainstream labor market.
 Many of these artisans are disadvantaged because of disability or gender.

-Ten Thousand Villages also purchases from export businesses that market handicraft products on behalf of artisans who lack access to markets.
-These groups provide tools and sustainable sources of income for small artisan workshops to develop their infrastructure and build business capacity.

-Prices are determined by a combination of what the artisan believes fair and demand in the foreign market.
-Artisans are paid up-front fifty percent of the agreed-upon price in order to help them pay for the raw materials used in their products; the other fifty percent is paid once the products are complete.
+Artisans are paid up-front fifty percent of the agreed-upon price to help them pay for the raw materials used in their products; the other fifty percent is paid once the products are complete.
 The artisans are paid in full before their products are sold in North America, even if they never get sold.
 Ten Thousand Villages’ marketing director Doug Dirks estimated that market prices abroad are up to five times what is paid to the artisan.
 He said that his company is willing to take that risk because they feel that it is important to what they do.
 Most of the artisans in these countries cannot obtain business loans from their local banks.

 Operations

 The Ten Thousand Villages USA headquarters is currently located in Akron, Pennsylvania.
-The company uses sales profits to increase purchases from artisan partners and to expand its domestic distribution channels.

-Ten Thousand Villages is a wholesaler as well as a retailer.
+The organization operates as both a wholesaler and a retailer.

 Merchandise

-Ten Thousand Villages offers handmade home décor and gifts from around the world, including baskets, sculptures, jewelry, instruments, toys, tableware, planters, linens, stationery, various holiday items and other accessories.
-Most Ten Thousand Villages stores also sell fair trade food items such as chocolate, tea, rice, dried fruit, and coffee.
+Ten Thousand Villages offers a wide range of handmade home décor and gifts from around the world, including baskets, sculptures, jewelry, musical instruments, toys, tableware, planters, linens, stationery, holiday items, and other accessories.
+Most Ten Thousand Villages stores also sell fair trade food products, such as chocolate, tea, rice, dried fruit, and coffee.

 Media

-In 2005, Ten Thousand Villages released "The Power of Trading Fairly," a DVD highlighting artisan partners from Bangladesh, Guatemala and Kenya, and how their lives have been improved by fair trade.
+In 2005, Ten Thousand Villages released a DVD titled The Power of Trading Fairly, which highlighted artisan partners from Bangladesh, Guatemala, and Kenya, showcasing how their lives had been improved through fair trade.

-In 2006, Make Trade Fair was released, a compilation CD to raise awareness and funds for Ten Thousand Villages.
+In 2006, the organization released Make Trade Fair, a compilation CD created to raise awareness and funds in support of Ten Thousand Villages.